What is diabetes?

 - Having taken glucocorticoid medication

 Having these risk factors means more regular testing for diabetes is needed.
-Earlier detection and diagnosis results in more effective treatment and reduces the risk of debilitating or chronic complications.
+Earlier detection and diagnosis result in more effective treatment and reduce the risk of debilitating or chronic complications.

 - Being over 25 years of age

 - Having an immediate family member with type II diabetes